whisthq/whist/backend/services/scaling-service/README.md

 #### Scaling Algorithm

-Scaling algorithms are abstracted on the `ScalingAlgorithm` interface, which has generic methods that every scaling algorithm will need.
+Scaling algorithms are abstracted on the `ScalingAlgorithm` interface, which has global methods that every scaling algorithm will need.
 The intention behind making a simple interface is that each scaling algorithm can be extended as necessary to perform different scaling strategies, so that they can be swaped by the event handler with ease.

 Overall, a scaling algorithm has the following structure: